clouseau/macports-lamp/README.md

 xcode-select --install
 ```

+Install [MacPorts](http://www.macports.org/install.php) with its prerequisites.

-macports-lamp comes with a my.cnf file for MySQL 5.7 that it will place at
+macports-lamp comes with a my.cnf file for MySQL 8 that it will place at
 /etc/my.cnf.
 If you already had a my.cnf there it will be moved out of the way.

-MySQL 5.7 will use the following socket:
+MySQL 8 will use the following socket:

 ```
-socket		= /opt/local/var/run/mysql57/mysqld.sock
+socket		= /opt/local/var/run/mysql8/mysqld.sock
 ```

 Default Virtual Host